-List last month Share Tweet Pin Share Michael Jordan has just joined a group of investors in contributing $26 million USD into AXiomatic Gaming.
+List a few months ago Share Tweet Pin Share Michael Jordan has just joined a group of investors in contributing $26 million USD into AXiomatic Gaming.
 Just days after Drake and Scooter Braun announced the co-ownership of Esports company 100 Thieves, Jordan joins the likes of Peter Guber, part-owner of the LA Dodgers and Golden State Warriors; Jeff Vinik, owner of the Tampa Bay Lightning; and even fellow NBA hall of famer Magic Johnson, for a stake in the world of Esports.
 Although AXiomatic Gaming is relatively new, being formed in 2015, they are owners of the more seasoned professional-gaming franchise, Team Liquid — a name that is most known in the world of competitive Star Craft, and is valued at $200 million USD.
-This is most likely just the beginning for high-profile investors diversifying in Esports, as the industry is forecasted to generate close to a billion dollars this year alone. twitter-tweet” data-lang=”en”> We have some news… Thrilled to welcome Michael Jordan, David Rubenstein & Declaration Capital to the @aXiomaticGaming and @TeamLiquid Family. #LetsGoLiquidhttps://t.co/eSSerKdFqX — aXiomatic Gaming (@aXiomaticGaming) October 25, 2018 In other gaming new, Nintendo celebrates having over 1,000 Switch titles in new video.
+This is most likely just the beginning for high-profile investors diversifying in Esports, as the industry is forecasted to generate close to a billion dollars this year alone.
+Bonus: Want to stay up to date on our latest Rare Norm news ? twitter-tweet” data-lang=”en”> We have some news… Thrilled to welcome Michael Jordan, David Rubenstein & Declaration Capital to the @aXiomaticGaming and @TeamLiquid Family. #LetsGoLiquidhttps://t.co/eSSerKdFqX — aXiomatic Gaming (@aXiomaticGaming) October 25, 2018 In other gaming new, Nintendo celebrates having over 1,000 Switch titles in new video.